-- 1. Set the fan to the desired speed. - 2.
-Select (), the system automatically switches to Fresh Air mode and turns on the A/C. - 3.
-Adjust the temperature control dial so the airflow feels warm. - 4.
-Select up to help clear the rear window.
+- 1. Set the fan to the desired speed.
+Select high for faster defrosting. - 2.
+Select ().
+The system automatically switches to Fresh Air mode and turns on the A/C. - 3.
+Adjust the temperature so the airflow feels warm.

+- 4. Select to help clear the rear window. - 5.
+To increase airflow to the windshield, close the corner vents.

-When you switch to another mode from $\forall \# \rangle$, the A/C stays on.
+When you switch to another mode from $\langle \mu \mu \rangle$, the A/C stays on.
 Press the A/C button to turn it off.